If Does soy milk go bad? is a question that bothers you, the short answer is pretty obvious: yes, it does. Soy milk spoils similarly to cow’s milk.

 Want to know more about freezing soy milk?
 Check out our guide to freezing this lactose-free milk.

 How Long Does Soy Milk Last

-If your soy milk is refrigerated, it’ll be fine for about a week or so after the date best by on the package.
+If your soy milk is refrigerated, it should be fine for about a week or so past the date on the package.

-Once you open the soy milk carton or bottle (and store it properly), it should be fine for at least a week, maybe two.
+Once you open the soy milk carton or bottle (and store it properly), it should last for at least a week, maybe two.
 If you don’t store it well, it might spoil within a couple of days.